climbcat/mcparse/README.md

 - Edit, then build and debug the light-weight parser in seconds

 This repository includes a set of ~ 350 components and ~ 150 instruments from McStas 3.
-As a test set, all of these are loaded and parsed in much less than a second.
+As a test set, all of these are loaded and parsed very quickly (see timing outputs at the end of the bulk example).
 Parses almost all of the DSL, except for a few, rarely-used legacy features, as well as unused grammars rules.
 A few of the files were modified with this in mind.